 Premixed formulas are, hinting to the name, pre-mixed!
 They can come in bottles or cans and most likely need to be refrigerated.
 This is convenient since puppies need to be fed every 2-4 hours but they tend to be more expensive.
 You can pick up premixed formulas at your local pet store or wholesaler.

 Quick mix powders are cheaper but require more preparation time.
 Incorrectly mixing the powder and water can give puppy diarrhea.
 This is extremely dangerous for young dogs due to the water and nutrients lost during diarrhea.
+Should this happen, you can consider giving your dog Imodium for the diarrhea to help stop it as soon as possible.
 Milk replacers should not be prepared more than 24 hours in advance or used if left at room temperature for more than an hour due to spoilage.

 Quick mix powders are able to be stored longer than premixed formulas, so if you tend to foster puppies or want to buy the formula ahead of the birth, a quick mix may be the way to go.